The Kerr/CFT correspondence and its extensions: a comprehensive review: Conformal Symmetry for Non-Extremal Black Holes

-Given the successful generalization of the extremal Kerr/CFT correspondence to several independent extremal black hole/CFT correspondences in gravity coupled to matter, as we reviewed above, it is natural to test the ideas proposed in \cite{Castro:2010fd} to more general black holes than the Kerr geometry.
-First, hidden symmetry can be found around the non-extremal Reissner-Nordstr\"om black hole \cite{Chen:2010as,Chen:2010yu} under the assumption that the gauge field can be understood as a Kaluza-Klein gauge field as done in the extremal case \cite{Hartman:2009nz}.
-One can also generalize the analysis to the Kerr-Newman black hole \cite{Wang:2010qv,Chen:2010xu,Chen:2010ywa}.
-In complete parallel with the existence of a $SL(2,\mathbb Z)$ family of CFT descriptions, there is a class of hidden $SL(2,\mathbb R)\times SL(2,\mathbb R)$ symmetries of the Kerr-Newman black hole related with $SL(2,\mathbb Z)$ transformations \cite{Chen:2011kt}.
-What has not been noted in the literature so far is that each member of the $SL(2,\mathbb Z)$ family of CFTs describes only probes with a fixed ratio of probe angular momentum to probe charge as we will discuss in detail in Section \ref{sec:sl2r}.
-Therefore, one needs a family of CFTs to fully describe the dynamics of low energy, low charge and low mass probes.
-Remarkably, for all cases where a hidden local conformal invariance can be described, the non-extremal black hole entropy matches with Cardy's formula using the central charges $c_R=c_L$ and using the value $c_L$ in terms of the quantized conserved charges derived at extremality.
-Five-dimensional asymptotically flat black holes were also discussed in \cite{Krishnan:2010pv,Chen:2010jc}.
+Yet, given the possible generalization of the extremal Kerr/CFT results to general classes of extremal spinning or charged black holes, it is natural to test the ideas proposed in~\cite{Castro:2010fd} to more general black holes than the Kerr geometry.
+First, hidden conformal symmetry can be found around the non-extremal Reissner--Nordstr\"om black hole~\cite{Chen:2010as,Chen:2010yu} under the assumption that the gauge field can be understood as a Kaluza--Klein gauge field, as done in the extremal case~\cite{Hartman:2009nz}.
+One can also generalize the analysis to the Kerr--Newman black hole~\cite{Wang:2010qv,Chen:2010xu,Chen:2010ywa}.
+In complete parallel with the existence of an $SL(2,\mathbb Z)$ family of CFT descriptions, there is a class of hidden $SL(2,\mathbb R)\times SL(2,\mathbb R)$ symmetries of the Kerr--Newman black hole related with $SL(2,\mathbb Z)$ transformations~\cite{Chen:2011kt}\epubtkFootnote{Therefore, one can expect that there will be also a $SL(2,\mathbb Z)$ family of subtracted geometries for the Kerr-Newman black hole, which has not been constructed so far.}.
+As we will discuss in Section~\ref{sec:sl2r} each member of the $SL(2,\mathbb Z)$ family of CFT descriptions describes only probes with a fixed ratio of probe angular momentum to probe charge.
+Remarkably, for all cases where a hidden local conformal invariance can be described, the non-extremal black-hole entropy matches with Cardy's formula using the central charges $c_R=c_L$ and using the value $c_L$ in terms of the quantized conserved charges derived at extremality.
+Another natural question is whether or not this hidden conformal symmetry can be found for higher spin waves and in particular spin 2 waves around the Kerr black hole.
+The answer is affirmative \cite{Lowe:2013uea} and the same temperatures \eqref{TLTR} are found for any massless spin $s$ field around Kerr.
+Moreover it was found in \cite{Lowe:2013uea} that the angular part of the wave is described by a similar hidden $SU(2) \times SU(2)$ symmetry.
+Five-dimensional asymptotically-flat black holes were also discussed in~\cite{Krishnan:2010pv,Chen:2010jc}.